Landlord emergency cover

 Landlord home emergency cover is offered as an optional extra on most landlord home insurance policies.
 It can help recoup the cost of out-of-hours callouts and subsequent repair fees that can result from emergency situations.

-- plumbing and heating problems (aside from normal wear and tear), burst pipes and boiler breakdowns
+- Plumbing and heating problems (aside from normal wear and tear), including burst pipes and boiler breakdowns

 Most policies also cover overnight, alternative accommodation costs if the emergency makes the property unsafe or unfit to live in.

 Why do I need landlord emergency cover?

 As a landlord, you have a responsibility to keep your tenants safe.
 If the boiler breaks down unexpectedly, a pipe bursts and floods your property or the roof starts to leak after a storm, it could be very distressing – or even dangerous – for your tenants.